mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 TODO
 ----

-- Check CSP options for loading d3 from CDN, might be broken.
+- Robust error wrapping in WebUI, displaying last exception or component failures there.
+- Enable WDT, if available on RP2040, displaying reboots via it as an error in WebUI.
 - More mobile-friendly WebUI visualizations.
-- Look into adding optional http tls wrapping, for diff variety of browser warnings.
-- Robust error wrapping in WebUI, displaying last exception or component failure there.
-- Enable WDT, if available on RP2040, displaying reboots via it as an error in WebUI.